-A 5-second penalty will be given for catching only one hind foot.
+• A 5-second penalty will be given for catching only one hind foot.

-The following actions will result in a no time/disqualification (Should receive a white ribbon):
+The following actions will result in a no time/disqualification (Will receive a white ribbon):

-- Not releasing the rope from the hand when roping the steer. - Abusive treatment of steer or horses. - The rope is dropped or broken. - The front foot of the steer being in the header's loop when the header dallies and switches direction. - Heeler roping one or both front hooves in the heel loop.
-If the hooves fall out of the loop by the time the field judge drops the flag, time will be counted. - The heeler roping the steer before it is turned and moving forward.
-A heel loop thrown in the switch is called a cross-fire and is illegal. - Illegal catches: - O Hondo passes over one horn loop over the other. - O Loop crosses itself in the head catch (figure eight).
+- Not releasing the rope from the hand when roping the steer. - Abusive treatment of steer or horses. - The rope is dropped or broken. - The front foot of the steer being in the header's loop when the header dallies and switches direction. - Heeler roping one or both front hooves in the heel loop. - If the hooves fall out of the loop by the time the field judge drops the flag, time will be counted. - The heeler roping the steer before it is turned and moving forward.
+A heel loop thrown in the switch is called a cross-fire and is illegal. - Illegal catches: - Hondo passes over one horn loop over the other. - Loop crosses itself in the head catch (figure eight). - Failure to successfully head and heel animal with three allowed loops.